perXautomatik/Post-Tweaks/README.md

 * [Opening an issue](https://github.com/ArtanisInc/Post-Tweaks/issues) to report any bugs you experience (please see if an issue already exists before opening an issue)
 * Trying to find where the problem lies with a particular issue (regardless of your skill level, information is always helpful)
 * Fixing issues, if you spot an [issue](https://github.com/ArtanisInc/Post-Tweaks/issues) you think you can fix, please make a fork and submit a pull request that solves the issue.
 Any contributions are welcome!
-  * Right now we don't have a very fixed code styling due to the amount of inconsistency in the project.
-At some point I'm going to go through and make it all consistent, but it'll probably be CamelCase or a slight variation of it that'll be used.

 ## License
 Post Tweaks is licensed under the [Creative Commons : CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license.
 For more details, see the [LICENSE](LICENSE.md).